cforbes1/Go-SQLMock-Test-Example/README.md

       initialize a mock DB
       create and add an EXPECTED ROW to the mock db if the case expects an error {
-        set up an EXPECTED QUERY an ensure that it returns an ERROR for an unsuccessful query test our GetByID() function to see that it returns an error } else {
+        set up an EXPECTED QUERY and ensure that it returns an ERROR for an unsuccessful query test our GetByID() function to see that it returns an error } else {
-        set up an EXPECTED QUERY an ensure that it returns the EXPECTED ROW for a successful query test our GetByID() function to see that it returns the correct use
+        set up an EXPECTED QUERY and ensure that it returns the EXPECTED ROW for a successful query test our GetByID() function to see that it returns the correct use
       }
       make sure we met all expectations of the mock database